 Hemp food products must adhere to generic food labeling requirements and specific hemp packaging rules.

-Hemp establishments–which includes any company that manufactures, processes, packs, holds, prepares, or sells food consisting of hemp or hemp extract–must be licensed in the state.
+Hemp establishments, which include any company that manufactures, processes, packs, holds, prepares or sells food consisting of hemp or hemp extract, must be licensed in the state.

 - Food establishments that already have a permit do not need a new one for hemp, but they should contact the FDACS about the change

-- Hemp companies who are not already licensed food establishments in Florida, must submit a $650 application
+- Hemp companies that are not already licensed food establishments in Florida must submit a $650 application

 THC & Safety Testing